Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 The mystical birthstone list comes from 11th century Tibet and may have origins in Buddhism:

-Onyx is a chalcedony quartz that is mined in Brazil, India, California and Uruguay.
+Onyx is a chalcedony quartz that is mined in Brazil, India, California and Uruguay and many other countries.
 It has a fine texture and black color; however some onyx also displays white bands or ribbons against a black or brown background and this variety is known as sardonyx.

 For more on the various birthstone lists, click the black onyx.